alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

 I read 75 books this year, which is slightly up on previous years ([2022]({% post_url 2022/2022-12-31-2022-in-reading %}), [2021]({% post_url 2021/2021-12-31-2021-in-reading %})).
 I’m pleased with that number, although overall I found it a slightly disappointing year for reading.
-Although I read more books, there were less books that I really loved – the sort of book that changes my view on the world, that I’m still thinking about weeks later.
+Although I read more books, there were less that I really loved – less of the sort of book that changes my view on the world, that I’m still thinking about weeks later.

-I did return to a couple of favourite authors, who all had new books that I enjoyed – Alexandria Bellefleur, Toshikazu Kawaguchi, Maureen Johnson – but that was more familiar than new.
+I did return to a couple of favourite authors, who all released new books that I enjoyed – Alexandria Bellefleur, Toshikazu Kawaguchi, Maureen Johnson – but that was more familiar feelings than new.
 I got more of my novelty from theatre than books this year.

-About half of what I read came from my local library.
+About half of what I read came from my local library, including four of the books on the list below.
-This was particularly helpful for the “good, but not great” books that I know I won’t read again.
+The library was particularly helpful for the “good, but not great” books that I know I won’t read again.
-I was glad to return them to the library, and not have them taking up space in my house.
+I was glad to return the books, and not have them taking up space in my house.
+I expect to continue leaning on my library next year.

 I continue to write short reviews of books I’ve read at <https://books.alexwlchan.net>, and keep notes in Obsidian.
 The latter have been useful for jogging my memory, including as I write this post.